ravirahman/velox/velox/docs/develop/scalar-functions.rst

 Simple functions process a single row and produce a single value as a result.
 Vector functions process a batch or rows and produce a vector of results.
+When implementing a function, simple function is preferred unless the implementation of vector function provides a significant performance gain which can be demonstrated with a benchmark.
-Some of the defining features of these functions are:
+Some of the defining features of vector functions are:

 - take vectors as inputs and produce vectors as a result;
 - have access to vector encodings and metadata;